 - Consume a fiber-filled diet which includes whole grains, vegetables, and fruit.

 - Eat more vegetables and fruits—the more colorful and varied, the better.
 But, don’t eat caloric fruits during evenings because you have a weight loss goal to focus on.

-- Include adequate amounts of calcium in the diet; however, milk is not the best or only source.
+- Include adequate amounts of calcium in the diet; however, milk is not the best or the only source.
 Good sources of calcium are collards, bok choy, fortified soy milk, baked beans, and supplements containing calcium and vitamin D.

 - Choose water over other beverages.
 Avoid sugary drinks, and limit intake of juices and milk.
-Coffee, tea, artificially-sweetened drinks, 100-percent fruit juices, low-fat milk, and alcohol can fit into a healthy diet, but are best consumed in moderation.
+Coffee, tea, artificially-sweetened drinks, 100-percent fruit juices, low-fat milk, and alcohol can fit into a healthy diet but are best consumed in moderation.
 Sports drinks are recommended only for people who exercise more than an hour at a stretch to replace substances lost in sweat.

 - Limit salt intake.
 Choose more fresh foods, instead of processed ones.